mroberts1/BOOTSTRA.386/manual/index.md

 Orion asks "How else is it different?
 How does this not look like 1983"

 She talks slower, "On my 1988 office, comparing it to 1983.
 It's ... let me actually tell you how I feel."

 She reels back as a breeze sweeps through the room "The room is changing.
+My baby, off to college?"

+Gilda whispers to me "She doesn't have children?" and I respond "No. I don't think she's even married yet"

-LCD panels, portables the size of a binder ... my work ... today, these days, my work is not about maintaining focus, it's about managing distractions.
+Ms. Jones goes on, "LCD panels, portables the size of a binder ... my work ... today, these days, my work is not about maintaining focus, it's about managing distractions.
 I look at my screen, then look again, too much.
 It's too much, I'm hating it.
-I drown in ... faxes and ... pager messages from friends and solicitors.
+I drown in ... faxes and ... conversations from friends and solicitors.
 My computer has applications segmented in rectangles splitting a focus I must maintain and all I feel is noise; a constant churn of nagging static trying to find the signal of my North Star.

 I don't need tools, what I actually need is help.
 The computer has to assist me, not abuse me!